highcharts/highcharts-editor/README.md

 ### TinyMCE

 If you're using TinyMCE, and would like to be able to insert Highchart charts into your documents, simply include `dist/highcharts-editor.tinymce.min.js` in your page.
-Remember to bake first!
+Remember to bake first! **Do not include `highcharts-editor.min.js` when including the tinymce plugin!
+The editor is baked into the same script for your convinience!**

 After the script is included, create your editor with the highcharts plugin enabled: